JacksonMorton/Springsteen-Analysis/README.md

 # Springsteen-Analysis

-This project is an analysis of Springsteen songwriting over time.
+This project is an analysis of Bruce Springsteen's songwriting over time.
 I collected lyrics data from brucespringsteen.net and Wikipedia using a combination of a data scraper and manual labor.

-My analysis divided into two sections:
+My analysis is divided into two sections:
     (1) structural changes over time and
     (2) content changes over time.
 Additionally, a Python notebook is dedicated to cleaning and refining the database used in this analysis.